AdaCore/ada-spark-rfcs/features/rfc-ghost-fields-and-parameters.md

 ```

 Ghost fields may or may not be present at compile-time.
 As a consequence, the
-size and layout of a data structure may differ depending on wether or not
+size and layout of a data structure may differ depending on whether or not
 ghost code is activated.
 In order to control this duality, a new set of
 attributes "Ghost_Size", "Ghost_Value_Size" and "Ghost_Object_Size" are added
 to refer to the size of the ghost objects when compiled whereas "Size",
 "Value_Size" and "Object_Size" refer to the value of the objects as compiled.
 As a consequence, Size, Value_Size and Object_Size may vary depending on
-wether ghost code is active or not:
+whether ghost code is active or not:

 Note that as a consequence, "Size", "Value_Size" and "Object_Size" can't be
 specified on a record type that has ghost fields as this size is not constant.